hugobenti/Timeline/src/README.md

 - **Integration Tests**
   - Simulate user flows: open modal → edit → save.
   - Ensure updates reflect correctly and events are emitted to the parent.

+- **Responsiveness and Mobile Testing**
+  - Test layout adaptability across common breakpoints (e.g., 320px, 768px, 1024px)
+  - Ensure timeline remains scrollable and items are clearly readable on small screens
+  - Validate that modals are accessible and usable via touch on mobile

 - **Visual Regression**
   - Add Storybook stories and use Chromatic for snapshot-based UI diffing.